P-nuclei: Basics of p-nuclide production

 In principle, there are two ways to produce proton-rich nuclides: by successively adding protons to a nuclide (these are nuclear reactions of type (p,γ)) or by removing neutrons from a nucleus through sequences of photodisintegrations of type (γ,n).

 Under conditions encountered in astrophysical environments it is difficult to obtain p-nuclei through proton captures because the Coulomb barrier of a nucleus increases with increasing proton number.
-A proton requires more energy to be incorporated (captured) into an atomic nucleus when the Coulomb barrier is higher.
+A proton requires more energy to be captured by an atomic nucleus when the Coulomb barrier is higher.
 The available average energy of the protons is determined by the temperature of the stellar plasma.
 Increasing the temperature, however, also speeds up the (γ,p) photodisintegrations which counteract the (p,γ) captures.
 The only alternative avoiding this would be to have a very large number of protons available so that the effective number of captures per second is large even at low temperature.
 In extreme cases (as discussed below) this leads to the synthesis of extremely short-lived radionuclides which decay to stable nuclides only after the captures cease.

 Appropriate combinations of temperature and proton density of a stellar plasma have to be explored in the search of possible production mechanisms for p-nuclei.
 Further parameters are the time available for the nuclear processes, and number and type of initially present nuclides (seed nuclei).

 Possible processes

 The p-process

 In a p-process it is suggested that p-nuclei were made through a few proton captures on stable nuclides.
 The seed nuclei originate from the s- and r-process and are already present in the stellar plasma.
 As outlined above, there are serious difficulties explaining all p-nuclei through such a process although it was originally suggested to achieve exactly this.
 It was shown later that the required conditions are not reached in stars or stellar explosions.

-Based on its historical meaning, the term p-process is sometimes sloppily used for any process synthesizing p-nuclei, even when no proton captures are involved.
+Based on its historical meaning, the term p-process is sometimes used for any process synthesizing p-nuclei, even when no proton captures are involved, but this usage is discouraged.

 The γ-process

 p-nuclei can also be obtained by photodisintegration of s-process and r-process nuclei.
 At temperatures around 2–3 gigakelvins (GK) and short process time of a few seconds (this requires an explosive process) photodisintegration of the pre-existing nuclei will remain small, just enough to produce the required tiny abundances of p-nuclei.
-This is called the γ-process (gamma process) because the photodisintegration proceeds by nuclear reactions of the types (γ,n), (γ,α) and (γ,p), which are caused by highly energetic photons (Gamma rays).
+This is called the γ-process (gamma process) because the photodisintegration proceeds by nuclear reactions of the types (γ,n), (γ,α) and (γ,p), which are caused by highly energetic photons (gamma rays).

 The ν-process (nu process)

-If a sufficiently intensive source of neutrinos is available, nuclear reactions can directly produce certain nuclides, for example 7Li, 11B, 19F, 138La in core-collapse supernovae.
+If a sufficiently energetic source of neutrinos is available, as in core-collapse supernovae, nuclear reactions can occur with the neutrinos serving the same purpose as the photons in the γ-process, to cause disintegration of the nuclei by energy transfer.
+This is thought to contribute significantly to, for example, 7Li, 11B, 19F, 138La.